TinyWisp/element-plus-tiptap/packages/demo/src/docs/manual.en.md

 ### context

-`context` is an object including containing various resources you might need
+`context` is an object containing various resources you might need

 | Property | Data Type              | Description                     |
 | -------- | ---------------------- | ------------------------------- |